ajv-validator/ajv/CONTRIBUTING.md

 1. Your contribution is created by you.
 2. You have the right to submit it under the MIT license.
 3. You understand and agree that your contribution is public, will be stored indefinitely, can be redistributed as the part of Ajv or another related package under MIT license, modified or completely removed from Ajv.
-4. You grant irrevocable MIT license to use your contribution as part of Ajv or another related package.
+4. You grant irrevocable MIT license to use your contribution as part of Ajv or any other package.
 5. You waive all rights to your contribution.
 6. Unless you request otherwise, you can be mentioned as the author of the contribution in the Ajv documentation and change log.